 If you observe an erratic driver and believe he or she is under the influence of alcohol, notify the police by calling 911.
 Stop and park your vehicle or use a hands-free device to safely make the call.
 The sooner you report the drunk driver, the sooner the police can locate and stop him or her.
 Also, provide a callback number in case the police need to get in touch with you.
 Give the police a description of the vehicle, the license number if you can discern it safely, a description of the driver if possible, and the drunk driver’s last observed location.

 Although rare, some average citizens have attempted to stop drunk drivers themselves.
 This is not only inadvisable but dangerous.
 Do not engage with any drivers, especially when drunk.
 A drunk driver cannot handle a vehicle the same way a sober person can.
 Avoiding them is the best way to prevent accidents in these situations.
 After reporting a drunk driver, carry on to your destination as usual.
 Be satisfied you possibly helped prevent a serious accident, injury, or even fatality due to drunk driving.
+If you or a loved one was injured due to a drunk driver, speak to a drunk driving accident attorney in West Virginia to explore your legal options.

 Drivers convicted of a DUI will likely face fines, driver’s license suspension, and possibly even jail time.
 These penalties increase with multiple offenses and offenders will likely also need to complete required drug and alcohol education classes and complete community service in addition to their other penalties.
 DUI convictions can also pose several problems later in life.
 Lack of a driver’s license due to suspension can lead to loss of employment opportunities.
 Additionally, a criminal record may interfere with the ability to secure financial aid, gain admission to some schools, or pursue a career in the military.